-Johannesburg and the Highveld is hot by day, cool at night and receives regular rainfall often in the form of afternoon thunderstorms.
+Johannesburg and the Highveld are hot by day, cool at night, and receive regular rainfall, often in the form of afternoon thunderstorms.

-Cape Town and the Western Cape is hot by day, cooler at night, and dry.
+Cape Town and the Western Cape are hot by day, cooler at night, and dry.

-The Kruger Park and surrounds is hot by day, warm at night, and dry.
+The Kruger Park and its surroundings are hot by day, warm at night, and dry.

 - November is an ideal time for beach holidays anywhere along the South African coast, though Durban and the KwaZulu-Natal coast to its north can be rather hot.

-- Game viewing in the Kruger Park and other reserves can be relatively challenging as animals are dispersed away from water sources and thick vegetation tends to reduce visibility.
-This is arguably compensated by the lush green condition of the bush, clearer skies (better for photography).
+- Game viewing in the Kruger Park and other reserves can be relatively challenging as animals are dispersed away from water sources, and thick vegetation tends to reduce visibility.
+This is arguably compensated for by the lush green condition of the bush and clearer skies (better for photography).

 - Many resident species come into breeding plumage during November, and this transitional month also usually heralds the arrival of large numbers of intra-African and Palaearctic migrants.

 - September-November is peak whale-viewing season in Hermanus and the Western Cape.

 November is the start of the nesting season for loggerhead and leatherback turtles along the beaches of iSimangaliso, and turtle-tracking tours can be undertaken in the evening.

 - Accommodation in tourist areas is usually quiet in November, though it starts to fill up towards the end of the month.